nhsengland/analytical-data-style-guide-SW/docs/reporting_corecomponents/governance_updates.md

 # Governance & Updates

-**A style guide is a living document that needs to evolve with our team, tools, and best practices.
-This section outlines the processes for maintaining the guide, ensuring its accuracy, relevance, and continued improvement.
-Clear governance ensures that the guide remains a valuable and trusted resource for everyone.**
+A style guide is a living document that needs to evolve with our team, tools, and best practices.
+This section outlines the processes for **maintaining the guide, ensuring its accuracy, relevance, and continued improvement**.
+Clear governance ensures that the guide remains a **valuable and trusted resource** for everyone.

 ---